martinanderson/martinanderson/README.md

 - **My strengths** are **PHP, Python, JavaScript/ActiveScript, CSS, MySQL/Postgres/SQLite**, in that order.
 And of curse the basket of **CSS/JavaScript libraries and frameworks** and the hunger to never stop learning as technologies develop and grow.
 I enjoy working both on the **Backend and Frontend** and I take pride in writing my code.
 Have experience with **UX**.
 And have completed working products from drafting functionality, development to release.
 As I already mentioned.

 - I guess one of the biggest **recognition's about the quality** of my code has been a successful passing of the security audit ordered by one of my customers, an international insurance giant.
 My CMS was created as a fully functional cross-platform WYSIWYG click and shoot environment long before things like Wordpress even existed and web browsers were fighting over market dominance (the Browser Wars).
 Yes, I am kind of proud of that accomplishment :) Took me years to develop and accumulated to about a hundred thousand lines of PHP+JavaScript when finished.
 Yes, about a 100,000 lines of original code, typed in line by line.
+Security, users and groups, template engine, modules, content building blocks, file manager, visitor statistics etc etc.

 - I have also coded a **cross-platform "Windows-Linux-iOS-Android" app** from a ground up (Python+Kivy).
 And of course have played around a lot with different code doing this and that on Windows and Linux desktops over the years.

 - I also feel very comfortable with **Linux and Docker server management**.
-There was a time when I also offered hosting services for business users on FreeBSD and Linux, but these days simply use my skills to set up Linux VPS or Docker servers, preferably on Debian.
+There was a time when I offered hosting services for business users on FreeBSD and Linux, but these days simply use my skills to set up Linux VPS or Docker servers, preferably on Debian.
 I have managed to get everything done and run reliably over the years.
 Knock on wood.

-- My only regret in life is not releasing my code to Open Source and building a community and a team behind my creations, especially the CMS.
+- My only regret in life is not releasing my code to Open Source and building development team and a community behind my creations, especially the CMS.
 That would probably have been awesome and not doing that truly is my single and a big regret in life.
 A mistake I'm not planning to repeat.

 - 🌱 I’m currently actively studying **Web3** development – dApps, smart contracts, blockchain, interoperability, cryptography, all that good stuff.
 I have strong conviction about it's eventual mass adoption.
 And I'm preparing to catch a ride on that train with great enthusiasm :) It will take years, but it's coming while passing the usual growth pains of a new technology.
+But today it has become an absolute cerainty, that blockchains are here to stay and will be the foundation for the next wave of amazing innovation and development.
+I regress.

+- Additionally I have an extensive Marketing experience, but code is where my heart is.
+My other interests include following global politcs, keeping my eye on the economy macro picture and money markets, always explore opportunities for self improvement and growth, I like swimming, spending time alone thinking and taking long walks :)

 ## I learn fast and Work hard